Alzheimer's disease is a progressive disease that destroys memory and other important mental functions.

-The first symptoms of Alzheimer's disease you may notice are increasing forgetfulness and mild confusion.
-Over time, the disease has a growing impact on your memory, your ability to speak and write coherently, and your judgment and problem solving.
+At first, increasing forgetfulness or mild confusion may be the only symptoms of Alzheimer's disease that you notice.
+But over time, the disease robs you of more of your memory, especially recent memories.
+The rate at which symptoms worsen varies from person to person.
 If you have Alzheimer's, you may be the first to notice that you're having unusual difficulty remembering things and organizing your thoughts.
 Or you may not recognize that anything is wrong, even when changes are noticeable to your family members, close friends or co-workers.

 Brain changes associated with Alzheimer's disease lead to growing trouble with: